fnzv/fnzv.github.io/_posts/2018-05-27-loadstressing-from-cloud.markdown

 <br><br>
-## Brief How To/Usage (more info on github repo):
+### Brief How To/Usage (more info on github repo):
 <br>
 1) Create a bot and save the bot Token, you can do it by writing "/newbot" to BotFather (https://telegram.me/botfather)
 <br>
 2) Use the Quick-Install of dtbot on a Ubuntu 16.04 machine and configure it.<br>
-   Required configuration files are: <br>
+   Required configuration files are located under ```/etc/dtbot/``` : <br>
-   - /etc/dtbot/dtbot.conf ( Chat ID and Telegram Token, to find what chat id you have just write some messages to your bot and then open from the browser this url: https://api.telegram.org/bot<token>/getUpdates ) <br>
+   - dtbot.conf ( Chat ID and Telegram Token, to find what chat id you have just write some messages to your bot and then open from the browser this url: https://api.telegram.org/bot<token>/getUpdates ) <br>
-   - /etc/dtbot/os_creds (if you want to create VMs on the Openstack Provider) - Openstack credential source file <br>
+   - os_creds (if you want to create VMs on the Openstack Provider) - Openstack credential source file <br>
-   - /etc/dtbot/aws_creds` (if you want to create VMs on AWS) - AWS ACCESS and SECRET key source file (you just need the exports for those enviroment variables) <br>
+   - aws_creds` (if you want to create VMs on AWS) - AWS ACCESS and SECRET key source file (you just need the exports for those enviroment variables) <br>
 3) (re)start dtbot via systemd: service dtbot restart <br>
    If everything is fine you should see "Authorized on account BOT_NAME" on /var/log/dtbot <br>

 3.5) Take some time to adjust the Ansible Playbooks based on your cloud enviroment (AWS or Openstack): <br>
- - ```/etc/dtbot/playbooks/aws-create-infra.yaml``` - You can keep it as-is but you need to change the "key_name:" with one present in your account, this VM should be able to SSH into newly created AWS instances with this key so generate a new key on the machine and add it to AWS)
+ - ```/etc/dtbot/playbooks/aws-create-infra.yaml``` - You can keep it as-is but you need to change the "key_name:" with one present in your account, this VM should be able to SSH into newly created AWS instances with this key so generate a new key on the machine and add it to AWS) <br>
- - ```/etc/dtbot/playbooks/create-infra.yaml``` - The only part that needs to be changes is the "flavor:" and "image:" name wich changes based on the Openstack provider
+ - ```/etc/dtbot/playbooks/create-infra.yaml``` - The only part that needs to be changes is the "flavor:" and "image:" name wich changes based on the Openstack provider <br>
- - Other changes that might be done are always the same but on also the other playbooks: info.yaml,ddos.yaml (Openstack flavor,image)
+ - Other changes that might be done are always the same but on also the other playbooks: info.yaml,ddos.yaml (Openstack flavor,image) <br>

 <br>
 4) Try to send some commands to your Telegram Bot: <br>